Richard Jordan

 Robert Anson Jordan Jr. (July 19, 1937 – August 30, 1993), known professionally as Richard Jordan, was an American actor.
 A long-time member of the New York Shakespeare Festival, he performed in many Off Broadway and Broadway plays.
-His films include Logan's Run, Les Misérables, Old Boyfriends, Raise the Titanic, The Friends of Eddie Coyle, The Yakuza, Interiors, The Bunker, Dune, The Secret of My Success, Timebomb, The Hunt for Red October, Posse and Gettysburg.
+His films include: Logan's Run, Les Misérables, Old Boyfriends, Raise the Titanic, The Friends of Eddie Coyle, The Yakuza, Interiors, The Bunker, Dune, The Secret of My Success, Timebomb, The Hunt for Red October, Posse and Gettysburg.

 Early life

-Jordan was born in New York City to Robert Anson Jordan from Boston, Massachusetts, and Constance (née Hand) from New York.
+Jordan was born in New York City to Robert Anson Jordan Sr. from Boston, Massachusetts, and Constance (née Hand) from New York.
 His maternal grandfather was Learned Hand, judge of the United States Court of Appeals for the Second Circuit, and one of the most highly respected jurists in the United States.
 In 1942, when Jordan was five years old, his parents divorced.
 His mother married Newbold Morris, president of the New York City Council.
 Mayor Fiorello H. La Guardia officiated at the ceremony held in Gracie Mansion, the first marriage performed there.
 Jordan attended the Hotchkiss School in Lakeville, Connecticut.
 Following his graduation from Harvard University in 1958, he furthered his studies at the Universite du Theatre des Nations in Paris.